Handling the Data of Citizens of Other Countries

 Let us Help

-This is a very high level overview of how to approach handling the PII of international citizens.
-Kader Law can help you understand your requirements with our outside general counsel offering, and refer you to data privacy consultants, applications, and attorneys if and when necessary.
+This is a very high level overview of how to approach handling the personal data of people in other countries.
+Kader Law can help you understand your requirements, and refer you to data privacy consultants, applications, and attorneys if and when necessary.
 Let’s connect.

 This post is not legal advice, and does not establish any attorney client privilege between Law Office of K.S.
 Kader, PLLC and you, the reader.